signumoasis/signum-rust/README.md

 The following readme is old.
 Parts of this may still be true but this project is moving fast and changes to the design and the code are constantly being made.

+Also, while efforts will be made to avoid pushing code that doesn't build, this is not yet a guarantee.
+If you can't build, try backing up the commit tree until you find a parent that will.

 ## Design

 A single executable file that contains all the logic required to be a full node, however it will